smartprocure/mongochangestream/README.md

 oplog entry is no longer present and resumption of a change stream from a previous point is not possible.

+It is recommended that you run a periodic check (e.g., every minute) to determine the health of the destination database that data is being synced to.
+If an issue is detected use the `pausable` API to `pause` and `resume` all syncing operations.

 ## Companion Libraries

 This library is meant to be built on.
 To that end, the following libraries are